fusex/accelerometer_integration/README.md

 # Status
 Project was not able to produce a satisfactory result on y_acc.csv scenario.
 Cause is probably hard to remove noise on the accelerometer, imprecision and latency on quaternion data.

-It would be better to have scenarios with IMU on low vibration and limited to only one axis, such as measuring displacement of a wagon on rails.
+It would be better to have scenarios with IMU on low vibration and movement limited to only one axis, such as measuring displacement of a wagon on rails.